CivicActions/guidebook/docs/020-about-us/general-contacts-and-listservs.md

 We have a fairly flat structure, so feel free to contact anyone who you think can answer your question.
 If that team member cannot, they will direct you to the person who can.

 - Pay-stubs, hiring paperwork, expense reimbursements: Rachael Adams
-- Professional development and pro dev stipend: Your check-in person
+- Professional development and pro dev stipend: Your supervisor/manager
 - Time-off, vacation, leave of absence: Your project manager first, then project team
-- HR related concerns or questions: First speak with your manager
+- HR related concerns or questions: First speak with your supervisor/manager
 - Company Goals: Aaron Pava, Henry Poole
 - Sales related questions or ideas: Bill Ogilvie, Di Hussey
 - Marketing related questions or ideas: Melinda Burgess & Marlena Medford